mdeyo/alexa-node-ROS/README.md

 npm install alexa-app
 ``

-Additional missing packages can be installed in the same way.
+Additional missing packages can be installed in the project directory the same way.
 Depending on the install, you might need:
 * hotswap
 * alexa-app
 * express
 * body-parser
 * bluebird
 * ejs

+### ROS Depedencies

 In addition to [installing ROS](http://wiki.ros.org/ROS/Installation) (any desktop-full, desktop, or ros-base will work), you will need to install rosbridge-server: